Facts & Opinions About Height

 12: Taller People Might Die Faster

-Through multiple research studies, it has been shown that shorter or smaller body size is related to a longer life expectancy.
+Through multiple research studies, it has been shown that shorter or smaller body size is related to a longer life expectancy (not including dwarves).
 This is also independent of sex.
 Further, one 1991 study in Ohio of 1,700 deceased men and women indicated that men of 5'9 lived on average to be 71, where taller men of 6'4" were on average 64 years old when they died, indicating that taller people died around 1.2 years faster for each inch of increased height.
 (6)

 There is also an interesting correlation between the average life expectancy of a male and a female and their average height, with one study in 2018 about the innovation of aging, pointing out a close inversion of male and female life expectancy, with males on average being 7.8% taller than women, while also having a similar 8.4% decrease in average life expectancy.
 (7)

 13: Drinking Coffee Does Not make You Shorter

 This is a myth, and coffee will not make you shorter.
 Indirectly, however, if you're drinking multiple cups of coffee a day then there is a chance that you are lacking the required nutrients for maximum growth, which can cause adverse health problems.